splash image

 If you want, you can package and re-use portions of a job in different workflows.
 These components are also called actions (that's where some of my initial confusion originated), but you don't need to learn to write those yourself in order to build your own workflows.

-Each job is identified by its key e.g. simple-job
+Each job is identified by its key e.g. simple-job in the example below.

-The workflow syntax documentation denotes this as jobs.<job-id>
+The workflow syntax documentation denotes this as jobs.<job-id>.

 on: push